Apoquel for dogs: Vet's guide to dosage, uses and side effects

 Can you get Apoquel for dogs without a vet prescription?

 If your dog has signs of allergic dermatitis, regular veterinary care will be required to develop an effective treatment plan and maintain your dog’s skin health.
-Allergies are managed, not cured, and you will need to work closely with your dog’s veterinarian to control allergies over your dog’s lifespan.
+Allergies are managed, not cured, and you will need to work closely with your dog’s vet to control allergies over your dog’s lifespan.

-If you wish to avoid prescription medications and stick to home remedies, talk to your veterinarian about tips for coping with allergic pets.
+If you wish to avoid prescription medications and stick to home remedies, talk to your veterinarian about tips for coping with allergic pets

 Depending on the source of your dog’s allergies, there may be measures you can take to minimize your dog’s allergy flare-ups.